 Use the Standard Syntax for More Advanced Searches

-This topic describes how to form more advanced queries using the Standard search syntax.
-This topic addresses more advanced searches, including the following:
+This topic describes how to form more advanced queries using the Standard search syntax and covers the following types of search:

-• Analytic Metadata Searches — Available for documents in Project Data, indexed at the Analytic Index level (the default Indexing level).
-Each Analytic Metadata Search finds key information based on a given type of view, including the following:
+Analytic Metadata Searches can be used for documents in Project Data that are indexed at the Analytic Index level (the default Indexing level), and are based on one of the following types of view:

 • Batch Views